softworkz/emby-wiki/Browsing-the-Library.md

 ## Identifying Items

-There are three important properties which all library items have that will allow you to determine how to handle them:
+There are three important properties which all library items have that will allow you to determine how to display them:

 ### IsFolder
 This will tell you if the item is a media item, or if it's a folder containing other items.
 When navigating to an item, this will allow you to determine what type of display to present.